NOAA-GSL/SENA-c_sw/README.md

 This repository is organized as follows.

-### `baselines/`

-Contains the test baselines all implementations must use for testing and validation..

-### `data/`
+### `test/`

-Contains the reference input and output data all implementations must use for testing and validation.
+Contains the reference test baselines, input and output data all implementations must use for testing and validation.

 ### `ref/`